rossmoody/fomo-crypto-calculator/README.md

 # 🚀 Fomo Crypto Calculator

-A cryptocurrency calculator to pinpoint the precise amount of regret in dollars you should have for not investing earlier.
+A [cryptocurrency calculator](https://www.fomocryptocalculator.com) website to pinpoint the precise amount of regret in dollars you should have for not investing earlier.

 # Quick start